wrako/Pacman/README.md

-# Pacman Clone
+# Pacman

-This is a simple Pacman clone written in C using the `ncurses` library.
+This is a simple Pacman written in C using the `ncurses` library.
 The game features Pacman navigating through a maze, avoiding ghosts, and collecting points.
 It includes a menu system and multiple levels.

 ## Features
 - Classic Pacman gameplay